sparkle-project/sparkle-project.github.io/documentation/index.md

 If you are using Sparkle 2, `SUUpdater` is a deprecated stub.
 While it is still functional for transitional purposes, new applications will want to use `SPUStandardUpdaterController` in the above steps instead.

+Sparkle can also be instantiated and [set up programmatically](/documentation/programatic-setup).

 ### 3. Segue for security concerns

 Since Sparkle is downloading executable code to your users' systems, you must be very careful about security.
 To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend: